ibm-cloud-docs/containers/storage-portworx-update.md

 # Updating Portworx in your cluster
 {: #storage_portworx_update}

-Beginning with version `2.12` Portworx uses an operator-based deployment model instead of the Helm based model use in version `2.11` and earlier.
-If you are updating from Portworx `2.11` to version `2.12`, follow the migration steps in the [Portworx documentation](https://docs.portworx.com/portworx-enterprise/operations/operate-kubernetes/migrate-daemonset){: external}.
-{: important}

 Looking to update Portworx in a Classic cluster?
 For more information, see [Updating Classic worker nodes](/docs/containers?topic=containers-update&interface=ui#worker_node).